jontrulson/conquest/docs/conquest-guide.md

 can create a Universe with 5 planets or 50, as you see fit.
 You decide which ones are core planets (needed to take the universe and win the game) and which are home planets (subject to defense by team robots).
-You can coose names, orbital characteristics and the like as you see fit.
+You can choose names, orbital characteristics and the like as you see fit.
 The idea was to give as much flexibility in creating a Universe as is reasonably possible.